dhilasdrh/test-canvas-ruler/README.md

 How it works:

-- When a node is dragged, the code iterates over all other nodes on the canvas to check for potential alignments.
+- It will listens to node drag events and compares the dragged node with all other nodes on the canvas to check for potential alignments.
-- **Vertical alignment (X-axis)**: it compares the left and right edges of the dragged node against the edges of each target node.
-If the edges are within a small tolerance (e.g., 5px), it calculates a vertical span covering both nodes and draws a vertical guide line.
-It also checks the center X of both nodes and draws a line if they are aligned.
-- **Horizontal alignment (Y-axis)**: similarly, it compares the top and bottom edges and the center Y of the nodes, creating horizontal guide lines when edges or centers are close enough.
+- Checks alignment across four cases:
+   - Vertical edges (left & right)
+   - Horizontal edges (top & bottom)
+   - Vertical center (center X)
+   - Horizontal center (center Y)
+- When two positions are aligned within a small tolerance (e.g. 5px), a guide line is generated to visually indicate the alignment between the nodes.
-- All positions are converted from canvas coordinates to screen coordinates using the current viewport zoom and offset, so the guide lines appear correctly on the screen.
+- All calculations are done in canvas coordinates and then converted into screen coordinates using the current viewport zoom and offset.
+This ensures the guide lines stay accurate while zooming and panning

 https://github.com/user-attachments/assets/1848cdd7-eeac-4431-972a-de5a117206da